grosser/gettext_test_log/README.markdown

  - use gettext:find / gettext:pack as usual
  - missing translation = missing test, write tests!

-This will only work with [FastGettext](http://github.com/grosser/fast_gettext) for now!
+This will only work with [FastGettext](http://github.com/grosser/fast_gettext) and RSpec for now!

 Install
 =======